 He gives behind the scene picture of Wall Street and history of the market including the various bubbles.
 He talks about the various anomalies in the market that exist in the short term tending to even out in the long run.
 Active investment and trying to beat the market is really not that beneficial in the long haul.

 In the words of Malkiel, a blindfolded chimpanzee throwing darts at the Wall Street Journal could select a portfolio that would do as well as the experts.
 The advice is not literal.
-The emphasis is on the point to buy a broad-based index fund that buys and hold all the major stocks in the market and charge very low fees.
+The emphasis is on the point to buy a broad-based index fund that buys.
+Such funds hold all the major stocks in the market and charge very low fees thereby giving better returns to investors.

 Some cons: The book seems to be aimed more at US-centric audience.
 I found the book to be more theoretical.
 Also, it tends to project that it is impossible to beat the market in the long haul.